second-state/MEGA/README.md

 With the MEGA framework, developers will be able to create secure, lightweight, fast and cross-platform ETL functions that are located close to or even embedded in cloud databases' infrastructure.
 The MEGA ETL functions can be deployed as serverless functions and receive data from a variety of sources including event queues, webhook callbacks and data streaming pipelines.
 The outcomes are written into the designated cloud database for later analysis.

+## Examples

+* [examples/order](examples/order) is an example to take orders from an e-commerce application and store them in a database.
+It is the example we will go through in this document.
+* [examples/order_conn](examples/order_conn) is the order example implemented in an alternative way -- it uses a direct connection to the backend database for more flexibility.
+* [examples/ethereum] is an example to filter, transform, and store Ethereum transactions in a relational database.

 ## Prerequisites

 The [WasmEdge](https://github.com/WasmEdge) WebAssembly Runtime is an open source project under the CNCF.
 It provides a safer and lighter alternative than Linux containers to run compiled (i.e., high-performance) ETL functions.
 They can be deployed to the edge cloud close to the data source or even colocate with the cloud database servers in the same firewall.
 Specially, you will need